 While on the road, it's not just our journey that matters.
 It's the safety of everyone sharing the road.
 In an increasingly busy world, it's crucial that we take a moment to prioritize the well-being of others too.
+That's why CAA Saskatchewan is so committed to Road Safety.

 And one way of ensuring that is for motorists to reduce their speed and change lanes (if safe to do so) when approaching first responders including tow truck operators, paramedics, law enforcement, firefighters, patrol staff, and construction crews working on our highways.
 This simple safety act can make a world of difference by preventing potential accidents and fatalities while demonstrating respect and consideration for the dedicated professionals who ensure our safety.